Karatsuban/Advent_of_code/README.md

 # Advent_of_code

-My (naive) effort to solve the Advent of code, featuring my (unefficient) code
+My (naive) efforts to solve the Advent of code challenges, featuring my (unefficient) code